 eDiscovery technologies are proving to be powerful tools for improving internal records management and retrieval processes that serve to increase transparency into U.S. state and federal government agencies.
 And without a doubt, they’ve arrived not a moment too late.
+Legislative changes have increased administrative burdens on federal agencies and still a lot of agencies to this day are not equipped with the appropriate technologies to process the overload of FOIA requests.
+Modern eDiscovery platforms can alleviate this burden and process FOIA requests in a fast and efficient manner.

-eDiscovery: From Litigation to FOIA
+eDiscovery: from litigation to FOIA

 Parties in lawsuits use eDiscovery tools such as advanced search capabilities, automation, and technology-assisted review to meet the challenges of collecting, searching, reviewing, and producing massive amounts of various types of decentralized documents and electronic records from multiple sources during the discovery process.